-But if you’re pluging in a external drive, and flash drive, or an external mosue or keyboard, then you might run out of ports with just 2.
+But if you’re plugging in a external drive, and flash drive, or an external mouse or keyboard, then you might run out of ports with just 2.
 (You can buy a port hub after, but it’s not that convenient.)

 Most laptops come with a built-in card reader.
-This reads the memory card from a camera.
-With a size-adapter, it will read the memory card from a phone.
+Most are full-size SDcard size which will read the memory card from a camera.
+With a micro-SDcard size-adapter, it will read the memory card from a phone.
 These are very useful for transferring pictures.

 If it doesnt have one, you can get a separate card reader device that plugs into a USB port–but it will use up one of your USB ports so keep that in mind.